Do Go On - 397 - Aviator Charles Kingsford Smith

 Oh, that sounds awesome.

-And, yeah, one of the things we like to do in
+And yeah, one of the things we like to do in this is,

-this section is uh the fact quote a question section and that's for people who signed up
+this section is the fact quote of question section and that's for people who signed up on the

-on the cindy scheinberg level this bit actually has a jingle go something like this fact quote
+Cindy Scheinberg level this bit actually has a jingle go something like this fact quote or question

-Loving would be easy if your colors were like my dreams.
+Loving would be easy if your colours were like my dreams.
+Red golden green.
+Red golden green.

 Just really makes you think, huh?